Probiotics for children. What parents should know

 Recent research, including a large meta-analysis, provides strong evidence for the benefits of giving probiotics to children following a course of antibiotics.
 One of the key findings is that probiotics can significantly reduce the risk of antibiotic-associated diarrhoea (AAD) in children when taken alongside antibiotics.

-This is particularly true for certain probiotic strains, such as Lactobacillus rhamnosus and Saccharomyces boulardii, which have been shown to be especially effective in preventing AAD.
+This is particularly true for certain probiotic strains, such as Lactobacillus rhamnosus and Saccharomyces boulardii, which have been shown to be effective in preventing AAD.
 The studies analysed also suggest that probiotics are generally safe for children, making them a viable option to minimise the side effects commonly associated with antibiotic use.

 When should parents give them to their children – at the start of the course or after?

 Based on the findings of the meta-analysis, it’s recommended to start giving probiotics to children as soon as they begin a course of antibiotics.
-This helps maintain a healthy balance of good bacteria in their gut from the very beginning.
-Which can prevent the loss of beneficial bacteria and reduce the risk of diarrhoea.
+This helps maintain a healthy balance of good bacteria in their gut from the very beginning, which can prevent the loss of beneficial bacteria and reduce the risk of diarrhoea.
 It’s also advisable to continue giving probiotics throughout the entire course of antibiotics and even for a short time after finishing the antibiotics.
 This helps to ensure that the gut bacteria fully recover and remain balanced.

 Probiotics are available in different forms suitable for various age groups, making it easier to incorporate them into a child’s diet.
 For babies, probiotics are often available as liquid drops or powders that can be easily mixed with milk or formula, ensuring they are gentle on a baby’s developing digestive system.

 For toddlers and young children, probiotics may come in powder form.
 These can be mixed with food or drinks, or as chewable tablets and gummies.
 These are designed to be easy to consume and are often flavoured to be more appealing to young children.
-For older children who are able to swallow pills, probiotics are available in capsules or tablet forms.
+For older children who are able to swallow pills, probiotics are available in capsule or tablet forms.
 Gummies and chewable options are also popular with this age group because they are convenient and tasty.

 Bottom line